bessarabov/animated-consumption-card/README.md

 ```

 The field `entity` is required.
 The `unit_of_measurement` of this entity must be `W` or `kW`.
+If not you can override it using the `override_unit_of_measurement` configuration parameter.

 There are also several configuration parameters.
 Thery are not required,
 but you can use it to customize the card.